Les Invalides: History

 Because of its location and significance, the Invalides served as the scene for several key events in French history.
-On 14 July 1789 it was stormed by Parisian rioters who seized the cannons and muskets stored in its cellars to use against the Bastille later the same day.
-Napoleon was entombed under the Dome of the Invalides with great ceremony in 1840.

-The separation between the two churches was reinforced in the 19th century with the erection of Napoleon's tomb, the creation of the two separate altars and then with the construction of a glass wall between the two chapels.
+On 14 July 1789, it was stormed by Parisian rioters who seized the cannons and muskets stored in its cellars to use against the Bastille later the same day.
+Napoleon was entombed under the Dome of the Invalides with a grand ceremony in 1840.
+The separation between the two churches was reinforced in the 19th century with the erection of Napoleon's tomb, the creation of the two separate altars, and the construction of a glass wall between the two chapels.

-The building retained its primary function of a retirement home and hospital for military veterans (invalides) until the early twentieth century.
-In 1872 the musée d'artillerie (Artillery Museum) was located within the building to be joined by the musée historique des armées (Historical Museum of the Armies) in 1896.
+The building retained its primary function as a retirement home and hospital for military veterans (invalides) until the early twentieth century.
+In 1872, the musée d'artillerie (Artillery Museum) was located within the building to be joined by the musée historique des armées (Historical Museum of the Armies) in 1896.
 The two institutions were merged to form the present musée de l'armée in 1905.
-At the same time the veterans in residence were dispersed to smaller centres outside Paris.
-The reason was that the adoption of a mainly conscript army, after 1872, meant a substantial reduction in the numbers of veterans having the twenty or more years of military service formerly required to enter the Hôpital des Invalides.
+At the same time, the veterans in residence were dispersed to smaller centres outside Paris.
+The reason was that adopting a mainly conscript army after 1872 meant a substantial reduction in the number of veterans having the twenty or more years of military service formerly required to enter the Hôpital des Invalides.
 The building accordingly became too large for its original purpose.
-The modern complex does however still include the facilities detailed below for about a hundred elderly or incapacitated former soldiers.
+The modern complex does, however, still include the facilities detailed below for about a hundred elderly or incapacitated former soldiers.